fossasia/eventyay-tickets/_sources/user/events/email.rst.txt

 E-mail design
 -------------

 In this part, you can choose and preview the layout of your emails.
-More layouts can be added by pretix plugins.
+More layouts can be added by eventyay plugins.

 E-mail content
 --------------